whaakman/azure-docs.nl-nl/articles/data-lake-store/data-lake-store-get-started-java-sdk.md

 ## <a name="delete-files-and-folders"></a>Bestanden en mappen verwijderen

-In het volgende fragment worden recursief de opgegeven bestanden en mappen in een Data Lake Store-account verwijderd.
+Het volgende codefragment wordt de opgegeven bestanden en mappen in een Data Lake Storage Gen1-account, recursief verwijderd.

     // delete directory along with all the subdirectories and files in it client.deleteRecursive("/a");